ureport-web/ureport-playwright-reporter/README.md

 4. **`onEnd`** — flushes all results in batches, finalizes the build, optionally saves test relations

 The reporter sets `printsToStdio()` to `false` so standard Playwright reporters (e.g. `list`, `dot`) still show their normal output alongside it.

+### Failure token

+When a test fails, the reporter automatically scans the stack trace for the first user-code frame (skipping `node_modules` and Node internals) and adds `failure.token` to the payload in the format `path/to/test.spec.ts:42`.
+This lets UReport group and link failures by source location.
+Disable with `autoToken: false`.

 ---